How Fiber Laser Welding Works

 - Creating complicated joints – Fiber lasers can create complicated joints which other traditional welding techniques are unable to do

 - Low level of heat – This process uses a low heat application, which minimises any damage which could otherwise have been caused to the components or materials

 - Consistent welds – Consistent and repeatable welds can be made, and it is a much faster process than more traditional techniques and

 - High strength welds – As well as consistent welds, you will find that these joints are also high in strength too

-For a more in depth look at some of the advantages that fiber lasers have brought to the welding process, read our application insight here.
+The above also contribute to reduced costs, which we haven’t even mentioned above!
+For a more in depth look at some of the advantages that the SPI lasers range has brought to the welding process, read our application insight here.

-Reasons to use a fiber laser over other types of medium
+What are the reasons to use a fiber laser over other types of medium?

 There is more than one type of laser available on the market, and each has its own array of benefits.
 As we examined above, fiber lasers possess many advantages.
 But what makes these advantages stand out as compared to the other processes?